Esri/arcgis-maps-sdk-java-samples/feature-layers/feature-layer-feature-service/README.md

 #Feature Layer Feature Service#
-This sample shows how to create a `FeatureLayer` from a `ServiceFeatureTable` and add it to an `ArcGISMap`.
+Demonstrates how to create a FeatureLayer from a ServiceFeatureTable and add it to an ArcGISMap.

 ![](FeatureLayerFeatureService.png)

 ##How it works##
-To add the Features in your FeatureLayer to a map
+To add `Feature`s from your `FeatureLayer` to an `ArcGISMap`.

-- Create a ServiceFeatureTable from a URL.
+1. Create a `ServiceFeatureTable` from a URL.
-- Create a FeatureLayer from the ServiceFeatureTable.
+2. Create a feature layer from the service feature table.
-- Set the FeatureLayer to your ArcGISMap using `map.getOperationalLayers().add(featureLayer)`.
+3. Set the feature layer to your ArcGISMap using `ArcGISMap.getOperationalLayers().add(FeatureLayer)`.

 ##Features##
 - ArcGISMap
+- FeatureLayer
 - MapView
-- FeatureLayer
 - ServiceFeatureTable